How Can We Help?

 … is to enrich each student’s life through an ethics-centered education focusing on transforming concepts into business practice.

 Welcome To The Course

 Welcome to Advanced Topics.
 This is part of your course syllabus.
-We will meet remotely weekly (MW, 3:30p – 4:45p) via Teams.
-You will find links to our class meetings and my office hours in your Outlook and Teams calendars.
+We will meet for the first time on Wednesday, January 18th at 330p in JH112.
 I will update this syllabus if I add something to the course or if something unexpected intervenes … like a hurricane or blizzard.
 It is your responsibility to remain current on course assignments and materials by reviewing this syllabus regularly for updates.

 You should review the entire course syllabus, calendar, deliverables, schedule and any other materials included in this course site carefully.
 You will find answers to any questions when you review the rest of the information included on this site.
 If you have any questions after you’ve reviewed this syllabus and the rest of the course site, you can DM me in Teams to contact me.

 Before we meet please click Before We Begin to complete some housekeeping items that include introducing yourself, agreeing to the learning contract and completing your O365 profile by adding a head shot as your profile picture.
 Please be certain to bring a mask to every class meeting since we will be wearing masks during class.

 Click here to visit our Teams workspace.
 It is important that you visit immediately since all of our course communication will be via Teams and I will not use email for our course communication in the future.